Islam in India: Interaction and mobility

-While some scholars theorize that Muslim castes are not as acute in their discrimination as that among Hindus, Dr. Babasaheb Ambedkar argued otherwise, arguing the social evils in Muslim society were "worse than those seen in Hindu society".
-He was critical of Ashraf antipathy towards the Ajlaf and Arzal and attempts to palliate sectarian divisions.
-He condemned the Indian Muslim community of being unable to reform like Muslims in other countries such as Turkey did during the early decades of the twentieth century.
+Some scholars argue that caste discrimination among Muslims is less severe than in Hindu society,] but Dr. Babasaheb Ambedkar disagreed, claiming that social injustices within Muslim society were "worse than those seen in Hindu society."
+He criticized the Ashraf community for their hostility towards the Ajlaf and Arzal groups.

 Segregation

 Segregation of Indian Muslims from other communities began in the mid-1970s when the first communal riots occurred.
 This was heightened after the 1989 Bhagalpur violence in Bihar and became a trend after the demolition of the Babri Masjid in 1992.
 Soon several major cities developed ghettos, or segregated areas, where the Muslim population moved into.
 This trend, however, did not help with the anticipated security the anonymity of ghetto was thought to have provided.
 During the 2002 Gujarat riots, several such ghettos became easy targets for the rioting mobs, as they enabled the profiling of residential colonies.
 This kind of ghettoisation can be seen in Mumbai, Delhi, Kolkata and many cities of Gujarat where a clear socio-cultural demarcation exists between Hindu-dominated and Muslim-dominated neighbourhoods.

 In places like Gujarat, riots and alienation of Muslims have led to large-scale ghettoisation of the community.
 For example, the Juhapura area of Ahmadabad has swelled from 250,000 to 650,000 residents since 2002 riots.
 Muslims in Gujarat have no option but to head to a ghetto, irrespective of their economic and professional status.

 An increase in ghetto living has also shown a strengthening of stereotyping due to a lack of cross-cultural interaction, and reduction in economic and educational opportunities at large.
 Secularism in India is being seen by some as a favour to the Muslims, and not an imperative for democracy.